 The actual time-period of meteorological data and land and stream gage data is used as input data for the HSPF models.
 The calibration period of the individual models is within the 1992 to 2015 time-period, depending length of data available for calibration.
-The calibration performance of the models is described in detail in the Calibration Results section and Appendix B-Electronic Appendix With Calibration Plots.
+The calibration performance of the models is described in detail in the Calibration Results section and Error!
+Reference source not found.